imitablerabbit/lwjgl-engine/README.md

 <h2>Setting up the project:</h2>
 <p>
     This project is being made using the intellij IDE.
 Therefore I will only give instructions on how to build the engine for intellij.
+I will also supply instructions on how to run the program from the command line.
 </p>

 <h3>Downloading the relevant files:</h3>